SHPEUCF/apptutorial/_pages/assignments/Part2.md

     }
     ```

     **Note**: Make sure that you properly import `React` and the router component from the `react-native-router-flux` library.
-And that you export your new function component (as we did in Part 1), otherwise you will get an error when you try to use it.
+And that you export your new function component (as we did in Part 1), otherwise you will get an error as it won't know that `Router` means.
     {: .notice--warning}

 ## Exercise 2